LA Metro - Transportation Communication Network

 Digital Signs

-The City entered into a memorandum of agreement (MOA) with Metro in early 2022 to share any revenue generated from the off-site advertising on these signs for 20 years.
+The City entered into a memorandum of agreement (MOA) with Metro in February 2022 to share 50 percent of the net revenue generated from the off-site advertising on these signs for 20 years.
 This agreement (C-139852), negotiated by City’s Chief Administrative Officer (CAO) at the direction of City Council, outlines how the shared revenue will be allocated and puts restrictions on how and where these funds may be spent by the City.
-The funds will be overseen by the City’s Department of Transportation.
+The funds will be overseen by the City’s Department of Transportation

-Together the two proposed Metro TCN Ordinances’ regulations include specific operational standards, location restrictions, and maintenance requirements for the sign structures and digital displays.
-The Ordinances also incorporates a required program for the removal of existing static off-site signs and billboards both on Metro-owned property and private property resulting in a net reduction in off-site signage within the City.
-The draft ordinance and a fact sheet are now available, and public comment may be submitted to the City Planning contact below.
+The Metro TCN Ordinances include specific operational standards, location restrictions, and maintenance requirements for the sign structures and digital displays.
+The Ordinances also incorporates a required program for the removal of existing static off-site signs and billboards both on Metro-owned property and private property resulting in a net reduction in static off-site signage within the City.
+The final ordinances are now available (see Final Ordinance link at the bottom of this page), and any questions can be submitted to the Planning contact below.

 Contact Information